A young boy with hit tongue out, milk running down his chin.

 10. Zip

-The modern-day zip – or zipper, if you're American – as we know it was improved upon and developed by Swedish–American inventor Gideon Sundbäck from an earlier less effective model in 1913.
+Swedish–American inventor Gideon Sundbäck improved and developed the modern-day zip – or zipper, if you're American – from an earlier less effective model in 1913.

-Sundbäck’s newly redesigned version called the ‘separable fastener’ was patented in 1917 and features interlocking teeth pulled together and apart by a slider.
+In 1917, Sundbäck patented his newly redesigned version called the ‘separable fastener’.
+It features interlocking teeth pulled together and apart by a slider.